mintynet/value-pasta-auto/README.md

 # value-pasta-auto
-I have created a lower cost approximation of the Toyota PASTA:Partable Automotive Testbed with Adaptability using consumer hardware and Arduino based software.
+I have created a lower cost approximation of the Toyota PASTA:Portable Automotive Testbed with Adaptability using consumer hardware and Arduino based software.
 The original didn't release details of how the hardware in the top of the case for the inputs/outputs and displays operate or are connected.
 ![Value-Pasta-Auto](/value-pasta-auto.jpg)

 ## ECU's